Last updated on February 6th, 2017

 Going back further..

 Top quality, extremely well built washing machines are still available and they are every bit as reliable as they used to be – if not more so.
-They just usually cost between £600 and over £1000 (warning be careful of assuming an expensive washing machine has to be high build quality – are more expensive washing machines better quality?).
+They just usually cost between £600 and over £1000 .
+However, do not assume an expensive washing machine has to be high build quality – are more expensive washing machines better quality?.
+Most manufacturers prefer to sell to the mass market in vast quantities, but it's getting harder for them to compete on price and they've dug themselves into a big hole.
+Currently almost every washing machine available is virtually the same machine inside, with hardly any difference in quality, repairability and even design.